-Krol Ko is a temple ruin located in Cambodia's Siem Reap Province.
+Krol Ko is a temple ruin located in Cambodia’s Siem Reap Province, just near the entrance to Neak Poan temple.
 It is believed to have been constructed in the late 12th or early 13th century, during the reign of King Jayavarman VII.

-Krol Ko is notable for its unique architectural style, which is a departure from the traditional Angkorian style seen in other temple ruins in Cambodia.
-The temple features a central tower surrounded by smaller towers, which are connected by a series of bridges and walkways.
+Krol Ko is notable for its unique architectural style.
+It is a departure from the traditional Angkorian style seen in other temple ruins in Cambodia.
+The temple features a central tower surrounded by smaller towers.
+These towers are connected by a series of bridges and walkways.
 The temple is also adorned with intricate carvings and sculptures, including images of Hindu deities and scenes from Hindu mythology.

 In addition to its architectural and artistic significance, Krol Ko is also considered an important historical site, as it provides important insights into the religious and cultural practices of the Khmer empire during the reign of King Jayavarman VII.